IBM/merlin-docs/docs/workshop2/03_ide.md

 <!-- div:left-panel -->

 The IBM i will be connected.
-The connection will be shown at the bottom of the window.
+The connection will be shown at the bottom of the window using the Merlin template name.

 <!-- div:right-panel -->